What is an SPF Record?

-Adding an SPF record helps with deliverability on messages sent from Táve.
+Adding an SPF record to your website host helps with deliverability on messages sent from Táve.
 Email providers look at this record to help determine the likelihood of a particular message being genuine or not.

-If your mail isn’t getting delivered at all, not even to the spam box, chances are you already have an SPF record and it doesn’t include Táve.
-That’s the worst possible situation because it tells email providers the email probably isn’t genuine (and depending on your setup it may actually be saying that it definitely isn’t genuine).
+If your mail isn’t getting delivered at all, not even to the spam box, chances are you already have an SPF record and it doesn’t include Táve or Google (if you're using our Gmail Integration).
 Updating your SPF record should fix the issue.

 If you already have an SPF record published, you would just add:

 If you send email from your website, Google Mail, and Táve, then this would be an acceptable TXT record for you:

 v=spf1 a mx include:_spf.google.com include:ca.spf.tave.com ?all

 If you send email from your website, your ISP, and Táve, then this is likely an acceptable TXT record for you:

 v=spf1 a mx include:ca.spf.tave.com ?all